rasmusthorsson/mfpg/resources/dsl_files/DSL_guide.md

 The character in the parantheses represents the type of the subsequent Attribute and can be __i__, __d__, or __b__, meaning __integer__, __double__ and __boolean__ respectively. __integer__ and __double__ are defined as in the output, while __boolean__ means a truth value, either true or false.
-Once the Attributes have been defined in this part neither the type of an Attribute or the name of an Attribute may be changed.
+Once the Attributes have been defined in this part neither the type of an Attribute or the name of an Attribute can be changed in later parts.

-We have then defined the PNR type for this example as: String, Finger, Hand\_Position, each Attribute having the type __i__.
+We have then defined the PNR type for this example as: String, Finger, and Hand\_Position, each Attribute having the type __i__.

 ### Strings
 As this software is designed for string instruments, strings must be defined for an instrument to exist.
 To define a string you define the number of that string (as an integer) and what range of notes can be played